Railroad Earth: History

-The band announced a full-length studio album titled All For The Song and it is due to be released in 2020.

 The members of Railroad Earth have also released numerous solo albums.
 In 2009, Skehan released a duet album with mandolinist Todd Collins, performing the eighteenth-century Italian sonatas of Emanuele Barbella.
 In 2010 Carbone co-founded the jamband supergroup The Contribution with Keith Moseley and Jason Hann of String Cheese Incident along with Jeff Miller and Phil Ferlino of New Monsoon.
 Carbone has also produced albums by many bands, including Greensky Bluegrass and Great American Taxi.
 In 2015 Carbone contributed to Waywords and Meansigns, a collaborative project setting James Joyce's Finnegans Wake to music.

 Andy Goessling (born Andrew James Goessling on February 5, 1959) died of cancer on October 12, 2018, at age 59, as announced by the band.

 After a succession of special guests throughout 2019, the band has settled on a new touring ensemble featuring Matthew D. Slocum on keyboards and Mike Robinson on pedal steel, banjo, and guitar.
-Railroad Earth entered the studio in 2019 to record an upcoming release entitled All For the Song.
+Railroad Earth entered the studio in 2019 to record 2022 album All For the Song.

 Andrew Altman announced his departure from Railroad Earth at the end of November, 2022.
 The bassist’s final shows with the group took place during their Horn O’Plenty event in Stroudsburg, PA on November 25 and 26.

 Just prior to their appearance at Strings & Sol 2023, Railroad Earth announced that Dave Speranza would be joining them as their new bassist.